facebook/react-native-website/website/versioned_docs/version-0.60/text.md

 ## Containers

-The `<Text>` element is special relative to layout: everything inside is no longer using the flexbox layout but using text layout.
+The `<Text>` element is unique relative to layout: everything inside is no longer using the flexbox layout but using text layout.
 This means that elements inside of a `<Text>` are no longer rectangles, but wrap when they see the end of the line.

 ```jsx
 <Text>